In this section

 The Department of Audiology plays a crucial role in the management of hearing health both for children referred in from the general outpatient community and for children being medically managed through other departments within the hospital.
 Referrals are recieved from many sources such as the Children's Cancer Centre, VIHSP (Victorian Infant Hearing Screening Program), speech pathologists, otolaryngologists, developmental medicine, paediatricians and general practitioners.

 Generally a doctor's referral is required, however, for a child's first visit, a referral from other health care professionals will be accepted.
-Referrals need to be recieved prior to an appointment being made.
+Referrals need to be received prior to an appointment being made.
 The referrals can be faxed or posted to the department.
 The referral should include the following details:

 The clinic assesses all children from birth through to 18 years of age.
 A variety of test techniques ranging from behavioural audiometric testing to objective electrophysiological testing are offered.